Pradeepchauhan89/session/README.md

 # session
-This is for git session
+This is for git and coding standard session

+# clone
+git clone url